 Each year, all School of Science student research papers are published in the Manhattan Scientist, a journal dedicated to the work of science students.
 Read the latest edition which features research papers from all departments in the School of Science.

 Catherine and Robert Fenton Endowed Chair Scholars: An exclusive opportunity for students majoring in biology, the Fenton Scholars program supports basic research projects by students working with the Fenton Endowed Chair Professor, Dr. Lance Evans.

-Linda and Dennis Fenton '73 Endowment Scholars: An exclusive opportunity for students majoring in biology, the Fenton Research Scholars program supports basic research projects by students working on research projects with biology faculty.
+Linda and Dennis Fenton '73 Endowment Scholars: An exclusive opportunity for students majoring in biology, the Fenton Research Scholars program supports basic research projects by students working with faculty on research projects in biology.

-Michael '58 and Aimee Rushinko Kakos Endowment Scholars: An opportunity for chemistry majors, the Kakos Scholars program supports basic research projects by students working with the Endowed Chair Professor, Dr. Joseph Capitani, and other chemistry faculty.
+Michael '58 and Aimee Rushinko Kakos Endowment Scholars: An opportunity for science majors, the Kakos Scholars program supports basic research projects by students working with the faculty supported by the Endowment.

 The Camille and Henry Dreyfus Foundation Undergraduate Scholars: An opportunity for science majors, the Dreyfus award supports chemistry research projects and provides stipends to students working with Professor Richard Kirchner and other chemistry faculty.

 Investigating Bacillus subtilis biofilm formation stimulated by plants